lammps/lammps/doc/src/fix_wall_gran_region.rst

 If the :code:`contacts` option is used, this fix generates a per-atom vector with 8 columns as output, containing the contact information for owned particles (nlocal on each processor).
-All columns in this per-atom vector will be zero if no contact has occured.
+All columns in this per-atom vector will be zero if no contact has occurred.
 The values of these columns are listed in the following table:

 +-------+----------------------------------------------------+----------------+